medetshatayev/offshore/offshore_risk/README.md

 - [ ] Advanced analytics dashboard
 - [ ] Custom offshore jurisdiction lists per bank
 - [ ] Integration with bank core systems

-## 📄 License

-This project is proprietary software for internal bank use.
-Unauthorized distribution is prohibited.

-## 🤝 Support

-For issues or questions, contact the development team or refer to internal documentation.

----

-**Version**: 1.0.0
-**Last Updated**: 2024-10-24
-**Status**: Production Ready